ogny/belgeler/Yazilim_notlari/Regex_notlari.md

 tekrarlayabilir ama m'den fazla kere tekrarlayamaz.
 * {n,} kendinden onceki karakter veya karakter araligi en az n kere olmak üzere sonsuz kez tekrarlayabilir.

+### capture groups backreferences
+Only parentheses can be used for grouping.
+Square brackets define a character class, and curly braces are used by a quantifier with specific limits.

+"(sens|respons)e and \1ibility)
+Next comes "\1".
+This means: use the content of the first subpattern as part of the search pattern.
+Because this is followed by 'ibility' the regex matches either 'sensibility' or 'responsibility' whatever was found at the beginning of the string.
+So 'sense and sensibility' or 'response and responsibility' would have a successful match but never 'sense and responsibility'.